Shangmin-Chen/CS506-FinalProj/README.md

 ## Crime Type Analysis ##

-In this subsection, we examine specific crime types—larceny and shoplifting—as examples.
+In this subsection, we examine specific crime types — larceny-shoplifting — as examples.
 The analysis includes the following:

 1. **Forecast Graph:** This graph shows the forecasted counts for the selected crime types.
 It is similar to the district-based forecast but focuses on specific crime categories.